 - disability studies, animal studies, bioethics

-My dissertation centers on pests and parasites in the modernist period, with a focus on bioethics.
-I study literal parasites (such as mosquitoes, hookworms, lice, and so forth) as well as so-called social parasites.
+This 2023 monograph centers on pests and parasites in the modernist period, with a focus on bioethics.
+I analyze literal parasites (such as mosquitoes, hookworms, lice, and so forth) as well as so-called social parasites.
 The modernist period is particularly noteworthy in the context of parasitism, as parasitology burgeoned as a distinct field of study during this era, and many organizations and governments used “parasite” as a derogatory way of describing certain minority groups (e.g., the Nazi use of “Die Parasiten” to refer to so-called parasitic races, as well as the Soviet Anti-Social Parasite Laws).

 See my CV for more information on essays published and conference presentations.

 Vernacular Creatures: Children’s Literature and Environmentalism in Modernist Cultures